 #2: Royal Blue to Ocean Blue Ombre on Long Hair

-This royal blue ombre on long hair can be very tricky depending on the hair/canvas that is being worked on.
+This royal blue ombre on long hair can be tricky depending on the hair/canvas being worked on.
 This particular shade was created by stylist Stephany Smith of Huntington Beach, CA.

-She goes on to explain, “the best thing about blue ombre’s is how many different blue tones are in the ombre.
-Every style and wash shows variations of the royal blue hair you didn’t know was there!
+She explains, “The best thing about blue ombre’s is how many different blue tones are in the ombre.
+Every style and wash shows variations of the royal blue hair you didn’t know existed!
 In the style shown, there’s a depth of the base next to the vibrancy of her ends.”

 When it comes to blue hairstyles, think about maintenance.
 How often do you visit the salon?
-Talk with your stylist or colorist about the budget, health of hair, how often you change it, etc.
+Please talk with your stylist or colorist about the budget, the health of your hair, how often you change it, etc.